Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 16:58:05 💤 Idle (0 peers), best: #3 (0x7891…9083), finalized #1 (0x65ff…0645), ⬇ 0 ⬆ 0
 ```

-And we are now running our own development network that is producing and finalising blocks.
-Now, if this doesn't work for you and you are still stuck at block zero you should pass `--force-authoring` together with the rest of flags and this should do the trick.
+Now, we are running our own development network and we are producing and finalizing blocks.
+If this doesn't work and you're still stuck at block zero, try adding `--force-authoring` along with the other flags.

 ### There Must Be A Simpler Way

-We used quite a lot of flags just to run a development network.
-Thankfully, there is an eaiser way to do it and that is by passing the `--dev` flag instead.
-The `--dev` flag combines the following flags into one: `--chain=dev`, `--force-authoring`, `--alice`, `--tmp`, and `--rpc-cors=all`.
-The last two flags are new to us but we will discuss the `--tmp` one in a bit.
+Although we've used several flags to run a development network, there's an easier way—use the `--dev` flag.
+This flag combines the following flags into one: `--chain=dev`, `--force-authoring`, `--alice`, `--tmp`, and `--rpc-cors=all`.
+The last two flags, `--tmp` and `--rpc-cors=all`, are new to us, and we'll discuss `--tmp` shortly.

-Let's stop our node again, Ctrl+C, and add rerun it with the `--dev` flag:
+Stop the node again with Ctrl+C and rerun it with the `--dev` flag:

 ```bash
 ./data-avail --dev --name KingMagnifico